zpsy-hub/Advanced-OOP-Payroll-System/README.md

 ![image](https://github.com/shaneabrasaldo/Java-Calculator/assets/125028278/c5279ea7-8c26-4ad9-ba23-43ee127c747c)

-After logging in, the user is directed to the Dashboard.
+*After logging in, the user is directed to the Dashboard.*

 ![image](https://github.com/shaneabrasaldo/Java-Calculator/assets/125028278/bdbdc6b8-843c-45cd-8ef1-5d7ae54e05ed)

 ### Time In/Time Out
 #### Step 1: Time In
 ![image](https://github.com/shaneabrasaldo/Java-Calculator/assets/125028278/885fed19-52fc-474b-a649-b7f8da4ab1a3)
 *After pressing the Time In button, the user's current status will change from OUT to IN.
 This will also disable the Time In button after being clicked.
-The timestamp and date is also recorded in the table as seen in the first row od the table.*
+The timestamp and date are also recorded in the table as seen in the first row of the table.*

 ![image](https://github.com/shaneabrasaldo/Java-Calculator/assets/125028278/77853dc7-9a9c-4a81-93b7-938b90206a07)

 #### Step 2: Time Out
 *After pressing the Time Out button, the user's current status will change from IN to OUT.
 This will also disable both buttons after being clicked.
 The timestamp for time is recorded in the same row as the time in, as seen in the table.*
 ![image](https://github.com/shaneabrasaldo/Java-Calculator/assets/125028278/c7f2db68-c70e-4419-9108-662f13b1d53f)

 *All records can be sorted in ascending order*

 ![image](https://github.com/shaneabrasaldo/Java-Calculator/assets/125028278/2c4c28e1-4384-4341-bb0b-328eefa3d6bb)

 *All records can be filtered and fetched by Month-Year.*

 ![image](https://github.com/shaneabrasaldo/Java-Calculator/assets/125028278/86a0cf6a-fa2c-4dfc-916a-6cd076205a1d)